cheribc/social-network-api/README.md

 This application is an API for a social network web application, using Express.js for routing, a MongoDB database, the Mongoose ODM and the native JavaScript Date object to format timestamps.

-Seed data was created by Insomnia.
+Seed data was created using Insomnia.

 ---